 The federal government announced that anyone whose EI claim ran out after January 1, 2020, will be eligible for CERB.

-You have the option to return or repay your CERB payment if you return to work sooner than anticipated, or if you applied but later realised you’re not eligible.
+You have the option to return or repay your CERB payment if you return to work sooner than anticipated, or if you applied but later realized you’re not eligible.

 If you received CERB by cheque and have not yet cashed/deposited it, you can return it to the address below.